-Chimney breasts and fireplaces

-Repair category 1

-Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+Chimney breasts and fireplaces Repair category 1 Notes All original fireplaces have been removed/ blocked and we assume adequately vented.
+There is an electric fire installed within the property.
+It should be emphasised that the flue was not checked or appliance tested.

 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property appears in fair decorative condition consistent with age.

 Cellars

 Repair category -

-Notes Not applicable.
+Notes NOT APPLICABLE